 Della Heiman is the founder of Wynwood Yard.
 Her desire to make healthy food affordable and accessible to all was the catalyst for Della Bowls, her popular plant-based, fast-casual concept.
 After testing the concept in Boston, she moved to Miami in 2014 to open the first location.

-After the success of the Wynwood Yard concept and its work to serve as a culinary incubator and community space, Della and her team are expanding to open the Doral Yard and a space in North Beach.
+After the success of the Wynwood Yard concept and its work to serve as a culinary incubator and community space, Della and her team are expanding to open the Doral Yard.
 IG: @dellabowls

 Sharon Van Smith, is a retired Miami-Dade County Schools teacher from who volunteers with a number of environmental groups including Rise Up Florida, Citizens’ Climate Lobby, Sierra Club, the Tropical Audubon Society, and Miami-Dade Democratic Environmental Caucus.
 Sharon says we are at a critical juncture on dealing with climate change, and that Florida needs to act on policies that will put the brakes on carbon emissions and make alternative energy sources possible.
 Additionally, she works to get cities and the county to step up and commit to clean, renewable energy.
 “South Florida is ground zero on sea level rise and we have an obligation to our community and grandchildren to advocate for immediate action,” says Sharon.